Introduction to PostgreSQL Stored Procedures

 Below is the parameter description:

 - Create or replace procedure: This is defined as creating a new stored procedure.
-Replace keyword is used to replace the existing stored procedure with the same name and create a new parameter list.
+Replace keyword replaces the existing stored procedure with the same name and creates a new parameter list.

-- Stored procedure name: Stored procedure name is defined as the name of the stored procedure which we are creating.
+- Stored procedure name: The stored procedure name is the name given to the procedure being created.

-- Mode of argument: This parameter is defined as which mode we are using to create a new stored procedure.
+- Mode of argument: This parameter defines which mode we use to create a new stored procedure.

 - Argument name: This is defined as the name of the argument which we have used while creating a stored procedure.